A Dirty Hack to Fix the Disappearing Tags Problem in Ultimate Tag Warrior

 We’ve been having issues with MySQL to the point of hanging connections and pleasant, but not very helpful WordPress error messages.
 It’s nice that user-friendly errors are built-in to WordPress, since you never want to give users cryptic, blue-screen-of-death style errors.
 But I needed to get to the root of the problem.

-Wordpress Tutorial: Using WP-Cache on Windows / IIS
+WordPress Tutorial: Using WP-Cache on Windows / IIS

 Is your blog starting to bog down?
 Getting nasty emails from your ISP about overloading the database server?
 Since most blogs are read far more often than they are updated, caching your pages can result in a real performance improvement.